vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 …

-28\.
-Further, you contend that there is a God, on the ground that the world is a product; but this ground precludes a specially qualified producer.
-For a product generally implies on the part of its producer a number
-24
-ADAMA PRIMAṆYAM
-of properties which are natural to him and therefore indispensable for the precise knowledge of the concomitance between him and his product.
-Properties like being in possession of a body, having something left to desire, being deprived of omnipotence and omniscience, etc. How, then, can the fact that the world is a product convey to us the knowledge that the producer proposed for it possesses the postulated properties, of being bodiless, eternally satisfied, omniscient etc., properties, that is, which are the opposite of what would naturally follow?
-The production of a product requires the activation of the body, which requires on the producer's part an effort whose inherent cause is his relation with a body and is impossible of any but just such a producer.
-It follows that under no condition bodiless person can be an agent.
-Or if, in order to remove this fault from the argument, it is assumed that the producer indeed possesses a body, then the question arises, Is that body itself subject to origination or not?
-If it be subject to origination, there is infinite regress.
-If it be eternal, then your contention that whatever has parts must come to an end is not universally true.
-The solution of others, namely that God's special properties can be demonstrated by an ad-hoc conclusion, does not hold good either.
-For that rule holds only of a case where a conflict follows from a means of knowledge but does not actually exist.
-In our case, however, the conflict is plain enough.
 29\.
 OBJECTION.
 But if even a well-considered invariable concomitance cannot demonstrate that the cause of the earth etc. is an intelligent being, then all

 25